manhntm3/LLM_Spark/README.md

 I downloaded it from [here](https://developer.ibm.com/exchanges/data/all/wikitext-103/)

 File `wiki.train.tokens` contains raw text by combining text from various articles into one large file.
-For simplicity, I also used a small fraction of dataset (around 30MB) to train a viable model to reduce computation cost
+For simplicity, I also used a small fraction of dataset (around 30MB) to train a viable model to reduce computation cost.
+Given the small size of the dataset, when tokenize and compute sliding window embedding, the generated dataset could be five times larger than the original size(~200MB).

 ### DataProcessing
 Data is load from input and map to sliding window: [TextDataset.scala](./src/main/scala/TextDataset.scala) \

-## Training
-I trained using Deeplearning4J with Spark.

-## Training information
-The task is computing close words using embedding from Embedding Model. \
-I did try `Word2Vec` and it run successfully but it ran out of memory or ran into segmentation fault access so I switch the model to simple two layers Neural network defined by ND4J as professor suggested. \
-The idea is using current word token to predict the next word token. \
-Each token is produced by `Jtokkit` the same way as the first task, except for simplicity I only take the first element for every word.
+Each token is produced by `Jtokkit` the same way as the first homework, except for simplicity I only take the first element for every word.
 The wikipedia articles contain many new words and jargons so very likely the Jtokkit will produce a token with more than one integer.
 For example:  `Hello -> [1234, 21324]` only take `1234` \
 The network then produce the probability of the next word based on the embedding and output via activation softmax layer.

-### Dimension of the embedding

-The optimal dimension in my experiment is between 6 and 10.
+I used 10 dimension for the embedding in my experiment.
 Higher dimension could give better accuracy but also increase the computing cost.

+## Training
+I trained using Deeplearning4J with Spark.

+## Dataset information
+Training information is done as see in the homework description. \

+The model contains a LSTM Neural network layer defined by ND4J as professor suggested. \
+The idea is using current sliding window word embedding token to predict the next word. \

+We should call `.persist()` before do `.fit()` to keep the dataset in memory and avoid recomputation.

+I ran the training for 40 epochs, and the result could be seen as below:

 # Deployment